Skip to main content

 • The path should be on a reliable and performant storage system.

-• There is no upfront path validation (format or directory exists).
+• There is no upfront validation of the path (format or existence).

-• The system attempts to create the directory at runtime if it doesn't exist, and runtime errors will occur if the directory creation or access fails.
+• If the path doesn't exist, the system attempts to create the directory at runtime, and runtime errors will occur if the directory creation or access fails.

 Temporary Path

-• The path should reside on the same filesystem as the Root File Path for efficient file operations.
+• For best performance, the Temporary Path should be on the same filesystem as the Root File Path.

-• Avoid using the same path or subfolder of the Root File Path.
+• Avoid using the same path or a subdirectory of the Root File Path.

 The Internet Content Adaptation Protocol (ICAP) scanning feature provides security scanning for all inbound file transfers, operating exclusively at the receiving end.
 When enabled on a Local Filesystem Endpoint, incoming files are automatically routed through the configured ICAP server for threat detection before the transfer is finalized.
 This process helps prevent malware from propagating through your file transfer infrastructure.